jzlin/chrome-extension-angular-version/README.md

 1. run `npm run build:dev`
 2. Visit `chrome://extensions/` in your Chrome browser.
 3. Ensure that the `Developer mode` checkbox in the top right-hand corner is checked.
-4. Click Load `unpacked extension…` to pop up a file-selection dialog.
+4. Click `Load unpacked` to pop up a file-selection dialog.
 5. Navigate to the directory `dist`, and select it.

 ## Build zip